Ahmed221b/Online-Market/README.md

   4. **Run the Application**:
      - Start debugging (F5) to run the application.

-n a pull request on GitHub.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
 For any questions or feedback, please contact me at (ahmedawwad221b@gmail.com).